tuxx/super-tux-war/README.md

 - **Death (floor)**: Hazard tiles that kill on contact from above
 - **Death (ceiling)**: Hazard tiles that kill on contact from below

-### AI Behavior (SMW-Style Reactive Logic)

-NPCs use reactive heuristics instead of pathfinding, running at ~15 Hz (every 4 frames):

-**Target Selection**
-- Choose nearest player/goal/threat using distance
-- Respect world wrap if enabled

-**Movement Heuristics**
-- Move toward target by default
-- Run away if target is invincible or a threat
-- Jump when blocked by walls (velocity ≈ 0 while moving)

-**Vertical Decisions**
-- Jump if target is above and horizontally aligned (±45 px window)
-- Drop through semisolid platforms if target is below
-- Avoid jumping into ceiling hazards (death_bottom tiles)

-**Hazard Avoidance**
-- Scan downward under feet for death_top tiles
-- If pit/spike detected before solid ground, move away and jump

 ### Goals (may change)
 - **Multiplayer**: Local first; P2P networking later; dedicated servers maybe after that
 - **Worlds & levels**: Multiple worlds with levels you can play solo vs NPCs or versus other players